 Sorry, Tweetlogix does not offer its own push notification service.
-However, iOS 7 users can enable a Background Refresh feature for infrequent notifications.
+However, iOS 7 users can enable a Background Refresh feature for infrequent local notifications.
 Learn more about background refresh.

 Background Refresh is a feature of iOS 7 which enables apps to occasionally awaken from a suspended state to refresh themselves.
 In Tweetlogix 2.3, you can enable background refresh for Twitter Mentions and Direct Messages.
 If new items are received during a background refresh, Tweetlogix will post iOS local notifications to Notification Center and update the Tweetlogix app badge.